What is HTTPS? SEO Guide for Beginners

 Update your sitemap and Search Console - Submit your updated sitemap with HTTPS URLs to Google Search Console.
 Also add the HTTPS version of your site as a new property in Search Console if you have not already, so you can monitor its indexing separately.

-Enable HSTS (HTTP Strict Transport Security) - Add the HSTS header to tell browsers to always use HTTPS for your domain, even if someone types HTTP.
+Enable HSTS (HTTP Strict Transport Security) - Add the Strict-Transport-Security response header to tell browsers to always use HTTPS for your domain, even if someone types HTTP.
 This prevents downgrade attacks and eliminates the redirect hop for returning visitors.
+The header is defined by RFC 6797 and takes a required max-age directive in seconds, plus optional includeSubDomains and preload directives.
 Start with a short max-age value and increase it once you confirm everything works.

 Common Mistakes to Avoid